 A typical day for me on the AIP diet looks like this:

 I usually reserve treats for once or twice a week (or special occasions) and they include things like carob chocolate, cassava flour tortillas, AIP morning glory muffins and tigernut cookies.
 I also do my best to hide organ meats in my burger patties every week, which usually consists of chicken liver.
 I flavour everything with a variety of dried or fresh herbs, ginger, himalayan salt, olive oil, avocado oil, vinegars and AIP compliant spices.
 I do batch cooking once a week to help me stay on track and save time in the kitchen.
-There are many great blogs and resources out there with tons of recipe tips and inspiration.
-Some of my favourites include:

 The lifestyle component can often be the most difficult to address on the autoimmune protocol.
 The idea of making lifestyle changes is easy to understand, but actually doing so is another story.
 It’s easier to change your diet than to switch careers, manage stress or ditch a toxic relationship.
 But no matter how ideal your food choices are, you won’t experience healing without making the necessary lifestyle changes.
 I chose to start the protocol immediately after my surgery, because I knew it would literally force me to rest.
 Not everyone is going to have the opportunity to take time off work or other obligations, but there are still many other ways to make positive lifestyle changes.
 Practicing stress management techniques, spending more time outdoors, getting quality sleep and meditating are just a few of the lifestyle factors I have focused on since going AIP.
 I engage in mild-moderate physical activity that supports my body in a positive way, such as yoga, stretching, walking and biking.
 High-intensity exercise can be counterproductive for those with autoimmune disease, and may not only slow healing but exacerbate your condition.